5 Default Google Ads Campaign Settings to Change Right Now

 Tip #5: Google Ads Location Targeting

 Odds are that your current Google Ads location targeting is not optimal for your business.
 In Google Ads, the location default is set to “people in, or who show interest in, your targeted locations.”
 With this option, someone from another country can search Google for your local barbecue restaurant and trigger your ad even if they have no intentions of visiting.
 If the person from another country previously searched for anything related to the USA, such as news, they’re considered “interested.”
 This doesn’t make sense for most advertisers.
-If you select “People in your targeted locations” only the specific locations you designate will receive your ad with their search queries.
+If you select “People in or regularly in your targeted locations” only the specific locations you designate will receive your ad with their search queries along with commuters that are often in that location.
 The only exception to this targeting rule is if you are specifically targeting people from out of town to visit your destination, like a hotel.

 For those that already have their Google Ads campaign up and running, you can still update these settings.
 You can click on “Location” on the left side of your campaign.
 From there, you can see which locations you’re currently targeting, which ones are excluded and see a geographic report at the top of the page.
 We recommend analyzing this report and then making adjustments to your location campaign settings.

 What Happened When We Implemented These Changes to Our SEM Campaigns?

 Once we learned about some of these Google Ads setting changes we should be making, we put together a plan to adjust these as quickly as possible.
 We started with a client account whose search campaigns continually perform well, but we found that even a successful account has room for improvement.
 So what exactly did we do to earn better SEM results?